face-hh/webx/docs/for-developers/luau.md

 All the `get_{x}`, `set_{x}` and `on_{x}` available functions.

 {% hint style="success" %}
-On every function, whenever `x` is expected to be a string or a number, it can always be passed both as a string/number directly or as a Lua variable.
+In every function, whenever `x` is expected to be a string or a number, you can always pass it directly as a string/number or as a Lua variable.
 {% endhint %}

 ### MAIN GET FUNCTION